pmeinhardt/sencha-touch-mvc/README.md

 This minimalist example implementation demonstrates how to enable stack-based navigation in [Sencha Touch](www.sencha.com/products/touch/) applications.

 _There's probably a lot of room for improvements as I only spontaneously threw together this code.
-Your feedback is more then welcome._
+Your feedback is more than welcome._

 Getting started